bloxberg-org/check-validators-monitoring/README.md

 **Important** if you'll do a custom research don't forget to exclude inactive users.
 Always use the saved search.

 There are existing settings in Cobra CRM for exporting.
-To do that go to the tab Recherchieren.
+To do that go to the tab Recherche.
 There select Gespeicherte Recherchen.
 In Bereich System, choose Bloxberg Techies Monitoring.
-Click OK.
+Click Ausführen.
 Then in Daten tab click Exportieren.
 In the settings there is an ready made formatting called 'Validator Monitoring - Techies'.
 Choose the setting and export the file.
 The file name must be `bloxberg_techies.csv`.

 Do the similar steps for all consortium contacts.
-Go to the tab Receherchieren.
+Go to the tab Receherche.
 Click Gespeicherte Recherchen.
 In Bereich System, choose Bloxberg Consortium Monitoring.
 In Data tab click Exportieren.
 The formatting is call 'Validator Monitoring - Consortium'.
 Choose the setting and export the file.
 The file name must be `bloxberg_consortium.csv`.

 Finally copy the files `bloxberg_techies.csv` and `bloxberg_consortium.csv` in the project root.